 puppet module command.

-puppet module tool provides a command line interface for managing modules from the Forge.
-Its interface is similar to several common package managers (such as
+module command provides an interface for managing modules from the Forge.
+Its interface is similar to other common

 To use the